coffin399/ProjectMOMOKA/docs/README_en.md

 ### 1. AI Chat Feature (LLM)

-Mention the bot to chat with AI.
+Simply mention the bot with `@<bot名>` to start chatting with AI!
 Supports multiple AI models and can recognize images.

 #### Supported Models